matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 > pointing at an event that is *in the same thread* as the event, and is *after
 > or the same as* the event.
 >
-> Because the receipt itself contains the `m.order` of the pointed-to event,
+> Because the receipt itself contains the `order` of the pointed-to event,
 > there is no need to examine the pointed-to event, so it is sufficient to
-> compare the `m.order` of the event in question with the `m.order` in the
+> compare the `order` of the event in question with the `order` in the
 > receipt.
 >
 > Redacted events are always read.